njhhfrhnh/W11-THM-Pishing-Analysis-Fundamentals-/README.md

 ### (ii)  View the message source of email1.eml using Thunderbird in your VM.
 ### What the IP address listed as the X-Originating-Ip?

+The message source of email1.eml was viewed in Thunderbird.
+The email headers were inspected until the X-Originating-IP field was found, and the associated IP address was recorded.

 ```bash
 43.255.56.161
 ```